This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 What is Canesten?

-Canesten is a product that can treat a variety of fungal skin infections.
-These include:
+Canesten is a medicine that can treat various fungal infections such as:

 How does it work?

-2. Apply a thin layer of cream to the vulva (entrance around the vagina) or the head of the penis.
+2. Apply a thin layer of cream to the affected area (e.g. the vulva, head of the penis or skin) 2 to 3 times a day.

-Internal creams and pessaries are only used by women, as they must be inserted into the vagina.
+The Canesten intravaginal cream should only be used by women, as it’s inserted into the vagina.
 This directly targets the source of infection.

 You will be provided with an applicator to ease the process of inserting the treatment.
 These work similarly to tampon applicators and are easy to use.